wasafiri/vulcan/docs/development/testing_and_debugging_guide.md

 ## JavaScript Error Debugging

-### Ferrum::JavaScriptError Resolution
+### Resolving JavaScript Errors
-**Problem**: `RangeError: Maximum call stack size exceeded` from `getComputedStyle` recursion.
+A common JavaScript error, `RangeError: Maximum call stack size exceeded`, can occur due to recursion in style computations, particularly from libraries like Chart.js.

-**Root Cause**: Chart.js global import causing style computation recursion in headless browser.

-**Solution Applied**:
-1. Temporarily removed Chart.js global import from `application.js`
-2. Modified `chart_controller.js` to handle missing Chart.js gracefully
+The recommended solution is to:
+1. Isolate the problematic import (e.g., Chart.js in `application.js`).
+2. Modify controllers that depend on the library to handle its potential absence gracefully.
-3. Rebuilt JavaScript bundles with asset precompilation
+3. Rebuild JavaScript bundles.
-4. Fixed dependent selector radio button logic

-**Files Modified**:
-- `app/javascript/application.js` - Commented Chart.js import
-- `app/javascript/controllers/chart_controller.js` - Added availability check
-- `app/javascript/controllers/dependent_selector_controller.js` - Fixed selection logic
+4. Verify that related UI logic, such as dependent selectors, still functions correctly.

 ## Application Architecture Context